 Applications should include:

-• scholars from Germany should select three media and countries they would like to stay and journalists from the other countries should come up with at least two prefered host media in Germany they would be interested being placed at.
+• scholars from Germany should select two media and countries they would like to stay and journalists from the other countries should come up with at least two prefered host media in Germany they would be interested being placed at.

 Please send your digital application in one pdf document to email@example.com